srusthi-devaray/geniai-mern/README.md

 - Resume
 - Job description
 - Candidate's skills
-- Project experience

-Each question can include:
-- Question
-- Intention behind the question
-- Suggested approach for answering

 ### 🗣️ Behavioral Questions
 Provides behavioral interview questions to help candidates prepare for questions related to: